Graduate Open Day – Wednesday 27th November 2019

 This day provides a great opportunity to find out about choral and organ awards and the various college choirs.
 You will have the opportunity to meet and work with some of the directors of music and current choral and organ scholars.
 There will be a programme of workshops and a chance to sing with one of the College choirs for Choral Evensong.
 You will also receive advice on how to prepare for the organ and choral auditions.
 This is a wonderful chance to get a taste of what it would be like to be a choral or organ scholar at Oxford.

-A few days before the Open Day we will send you further information (maps and details about your arrival).
+We will send you further information (maps and details about your arrival) closer to the time.
 On arrival you will receive details of Workshop and Evensong venues.
 Please bring smart clothing to wear for the Evensong.

 We strongly recommended that you use public transport, if at all possible.
 If you do travel by car, please note that parking in the city centre is very limited.
 There are several Park & Ride bus services which run from car parks on the outskirts of Oxford.
 Drivers coming from the east, including London, the south and the west are advised to use the Redbridge Park & Ride, while drivers arriving from the north can choose between Pear Tree and Water Eaton.
 Please avoid both the Thornhill and Seacourt Park & Rides which are often full.
 For maps and further details about travel and parking, please see Maps and Directions.